FoRTE-Research/FoRTE-FuzzBench/README.md

 |**EMAIL:**   | snagy2@vt.edu |
 |**LICENSE:** | [MIT License](LICENSE) |
 |**DISCLAIMER:**   | This software is strictly a research prototype. |

+This repository contains a collection of benchmarks and seed inputs (as presented in our paper *[ Full-speed Fuzzing: Reducing Fuzzing Overhead through Coverage-guided Tracing](https://arxiv.org/abs/1812.11875)*) to make fuzzing more easily comparable and reproducable.
+For instructions on installing and running a given benchmark, refer to the `readme` file in its respective directory.

+**We welcome any suggested additions to this fuzzing benchmark corpus!**

 ## BENCHMARK STATISTICS
 We utilized [Dyninst](https://dyninst.org/) to compute the following bechmark statistics for the 8 binaries evaluated in our paper.
 Note that we compiled all with Clang/Clang++, and ignore [a number of](https://github.com/FoRTE-Research/UnTracer-AFL/blob/master/UnTracerDyninst.cpp#L378) compiler-inserted initialization functions.